A simple delicious recipe for Black Pepper Tofu with Bok Choy – a tasty vegan meal that can be made in under 30 minutes!

 - 4 cloves garlic, rough chopped

-- 6 ounces baby bok choy (about 4) quartered lengthwise ( or if very thick, in half again)
+- 6 ounces baby bok choy (about 4) quartered lengthwise (or if very thick, in half again) see notes.

 Black Pepper Sauce: